 Localized experience

-The Windows Store provides a localized developer experience for the terms of use, Developer portal, Help for Windows Store, email communications, and app certification status alerts.
-Additionally, developers will be able to submit localized apps for targeted global distribution.
+The Windows Store provides a localized developer experience for the Terms of Use, Developer portal, Help for Windows Store, email communications, and app certification status alerts.
+Additionally, developers are able to submit localized apps for targeted global distribution.

 Stop selling

 Developers can stop selling an app in a particular area by removing countries or regions from the list of where it’s currently available when they submit a new release.
-After the new release is certified and the Windows Store is updated, the Store service no longer distributes the app to users who live in a deleted location.
+After the new release is certified and the Windows Store is updated, the Store service no longer distributes the app to users who live in a location that’s been removed.
 Developers can continue to distribute updates to their existing customers.
-Existing customers of the app (who don’t live in a deleted country or region) can install it on additional PCs in accordance with the app’s license.
+Existing customers of the app (who don’t live in a country or region that’s been removed) can install it on additional PCs in accordance with the app’s license.

 Submit-to categories

 Developers can request up to three categories for their apps to be submitted to, in priority order.
-The Windows Store checks that the requested categories are appropriate for the app to avoid any abuse, such as a productivity app being requested to be listed in the Game category, just because the Game category happens to be the most popular.
+The Windows Store checks that the requested categories are appropriate for the app to avoid any abuse, such as a productivity app being requested to be listed in the Game category just because the Game category happens to be the most popular.

 Trial (try before buy)